Screen type: LG Nano-IPS (White-LED)

 Update 24.
 November 2020

-At Amazon there is the LG 27GL850-B at the current low price of only 349 Euros.
+The LG 27GL850-B is available from Amazon at the current low price of only 349 euros.
 More information on the product page.

 Design, ergonomics and connectivity